JamesCoding888/JavaOCP20221017/README.md

 > HashTableDemo.java
 - Description:

-		Introduction of this lecture (Please also recap HashMap at package: com.ocp.day16.map):
+		Introduction of this lesson (Please also recap HashMap at package: com.ocp.day16.map):

 			1) The Hashtable class is the oldest implementation of a hash table data structure in Java.